 Basically, organizations undertake expenses in order to create revenue and boost profits.
 Home Office expenses are recorded for each accounting period and can be recorded on an accrual or cash basis.
 If you don’t know how to work with these expenses in QB then continue reading to find “how to enter home office expenses in QuickBooks.”

 Enter Expenses QuickBooks Home Office

-In accrual basis, expenses are only recorded and reported at the time the expense occurs.
-On the other hand, in cash basis, expenses are only recorded when cash is paid against them.
-Large organizations prefer accrual basis as it provides a more accurate and detailed view of a company’s finances during a particular financial year.
+On an accrual basis, expenses are only recorded and reported at the time the expense occurs.
+On the other hand, on a cash basis, expenses are only recorded when cash is paid against them.
+Large organizations prefer an accrual basis as it provides a more accurate and detailed view of a company’s finances during a particular financial year.